 You’d be hard-pressed to find a soul in the interior design field who would tell you studying design is a bad idea—education is hard to knock.
-But if you have talent and ambition, it is possible succeed in the world of interiors without studying interior design in school or becoming a professional member of ASID (the American Society of Interior Designers), which requires you pass the National Council for Interior Design Qualification (NCIDQ) exam.
+But if you have talent and ambition, it is possible to succeed in the world of interiors without studying interior design in school or becoming a professional member of the American Society of Interior Designers, which requires you to pass the National Council for Interior Design Qualification exam.
 Need convincing?
 Some of the biggest names in interior design—including the illustrious Nate Berkus and Jonathan Adler—were self-taught.

-Read on to learn about six more autodidactic designers.
+Read on to learn about eight self-motivated and autodidactic designers.

-Interior designers Betsy Burnham and Max Humphrey—both partners at Burnham Design, whose work has been featured in The New York Times, House Beautiful, and InStyle, among others—have an interesting story.
+Interior designers Betsy Burnham —both partners at Burnham Design, whose work has been featured in The New York Times, House Beautiful, and InStyle, among others—have an interesting story.

 After graduating from Dartmouth College with a Visual Studies (Fine Arts) major, principal designer Betsy Burnham began her career in the New York fashion industry.
 Several years later, she relocated to Los Angeles where she launched her eponymous interior design firm.
 Many years later, she went to UCLA Extension to learn hand drafting and a few other technical skills, and one of her early design assistants taught her to use AutoCAD, a leading drawing and drafting software.
 “Honestly, even though I believe every designer should have a solid technical skill set, I think my liberal arts education has served me more than a design school degree ever could have,” she tells us.